-- Try to prevent drug use through education - Intervene with drug users and at-risk students - Promote recovery through referrals and reentry support
+- Try to prevent drug use through education - · Intervene with drug users and at-risk students - · Promote recovery through referrals and reentry support other than use for a valid medical purpose as documented by a physician.

 Smoking and/or use of smokeless tobacco is prohibited for elementary, middle, and high school students.
 Students shall not manufacture, possess, sell, distribute, or use illegal or harmful substances in school buildings, on school grounds, or while involved in any school or school-approved activity.